Welcome to Bermuda!

 Subdividing

-For Bermudians, the potential for subdivision will be governed by the zoning of the area.
+For Bermudians, the potential for subdivision is governed by the zoning of the area.
 Non-Bermudians may not subdivide unless the portion subdivided is sold to a Bermudian and the portion retained has a qualifying ARV.

 Surveyors

-Only licensed surveyors are licensed under the Professional Surveyors Registration Act 1997.
-In March 2002, 21 were registered.
+Surveyors are licensed under the Professional Surveyors Registration Act 1997.

 Time share units and their Services and Occupancy taxes